 Warm light for a cosy ambience

-There is often a tendency to think that the bathroom should be illuminated with cool-toned lights (i.e. lights with a temperature above 5300 k), as they convey a sense of hygiene and cleanliness.
-This reasoning may be valid when talking about a guest bathroom and not for the bathroom that is used on a daily basis.
-In this case, it is preferable to use warm lights (i.e. lights with a temperature below 3300 k) or neutral lights (with a temperature between 3300 k and 5300 k), which create a cosy and relaxing atmosphere.
-In addition, this type of light is characterised by shades that are very close to those of natural light and therefore do not alter colours, a fact not to be overlooked when applying make-up.
+It is often thought that the bathroom should be illuminated with cool-toned lights (i.e., lights with a temperature above 5300 K), as they convey a sense of hygiene and cleanliness.
+This reasoning may be valid for a guest bathroom, but not for a bathroom used daily.
+In this case, it is preferable to adopt warm lights (lights with a temperature below 3300 K) or neutral lights (between 3300 K and 5300 K), which are capable of creating a welcoming and relaxing atmosphere.
+Furthermore, this type of lighting is characterised by tones very close to natural light and therefore does not alter colours, a factor certainly not to be overlooked when applying makeup.